-The term "precision health" (similar to precision or personalized medicine in clinical settings) refers to the strategy of collecting and analyzing an individual's unique health status along with environmental and lifestyle data to identify key factors that can ultimately improve the health and performance of each crewmember in an individualized manner.
+The term "precision health" (similar to precision or personalized medicine in clinical settings) refers to the strategy of collecting and analyzing an individual's unique health status along with environmental and lifestyle

 The Precision Health Initiative seeks to identify innovative methods to maintain an individual astronaut's health and optimal mission performance, requiring in-depth understanding of individual molecular profiles and how they relate to health and performance.
 The practice of Precision Health encompasses the use of detailed phenotyping of an individual, using both clinical and molecular measures, along with the integrated analyses of those data to draw conclusions about an individual's response to the environment, diet, medications, exercise regimen, etc. This topic seeks proposals for preliminary pilot studies that identify vetted and approved precision health techniques from terrestrial settings that can be applied with little to no modification to crewmembers that will be exposed to the stressors of spaceflight: space radiation, altered gravity, isolation/confinement, distance from Earth, and hostile/closed environments.
 For this solicitation, the term "technique" encompasses any clinical practice, strategy, test, or process that provides a clinically actionable medical outcome or unique knowledge of an individual's health status.